prateek-mehra/JsonPowerDB/README.md

 ### Use cases:

 * All RDMS use cases.
-* All key0value use cases.
+* All key-value use cases.
 * All document use cases.
 * Time series/geospatial analytics.
 * Real time application for data analytics.